How to Get your Motorhome Ready for Summer

 It’s best to utilise a garden hose with a gentle spray rather than a high-pressure one.
 For any stubborn dirt or stains, mix together a mild soap solution with water in a bucket.

-Don’t have solar panels?
-Discover what to look for when buying a used motorhome with solar panels.
+Discover the top benefits of motorhome solar panels and what to look for when buying a used motorhome with solar panels.

 Protect your paintwork